Chicago at a Glance

 Chicago’s former mayor has underscored his commitment to making Chicago the greenest city in the United States.
 Over the past couple of years, the city has become the leader in initiating environmentally-friendly practices, such as the green roof development – along with several “city farms”, the Chicago Brownfields Initiative, the Chicago Climate Action Plan, and the Green Permits Program.

 In addition to these initiatives, which attempt to slow down the deterioration of the environment and which have proven successful thus far, Chicago also invests heavily in green business.
-It has become a leader in green industries such as wind, biomass, construction, water, and transport, to name a few.
-For example, currently, Chicago has 17 wind energy companies, more than 300 R&D facilities in its metropolitan area, and more than 4,000 workers employed in green energy.
+It has become a leader in green industries in areas such as wind energy, biomass, construction, water, and transport, to name a few.
+For example, currently, there are 18 wind energy companies and more than 250 R&D facilities situated in Chicago’s metropolitan area.

 Getting Your Work Permit

-- EB 1: This category is for people with special skills in the arts, sciences, education, business, or athletics, as well as professors, researchers and executives of multinational companies
+- EB 1: First preference visa for people with special skills in the arts, sciences, education, business, or athletics, as well as professors, researchers and executives of multinational companies.

-- EB 2: The second preference is reserved for persons who hold advanced degrees.
-Please note that for this category, a labor certificate is required (see the US Department of Labor website for more info).
+- EB 2: Second preference visa for persons who hold advanced degrees or have an exceptional ability in the arts, sciences, or business.
+Please note that for this category, a labor certificate is required.

-- EB 3: reserved for professionals and skilled workers with a minimum of two years training in their field
+- EB 3: Third preference visa reserved for professionals and skilled workers with a minimum of two years training in their field.

-- EB 5: meant for business investors investing anywhere from US$ 500,000 to US$ 1 million in a company that employs at least ten US workers
+- EB 5: Immigrant Investor Visa meant for foreign entrepreneurs who invest anywhere from 500,000 to 1 million US$ in a U.S. company or create/preserve at least ten U.S. full-time jobs within two years.

 Social Security and Taxes

-Everyone in the entire United States – regardless of residence status – is required to have a social security card with an 8-digit number that is needed for such things as opening a bank account, renting a home, or applying for a job.
+Everyone in the entire United States – regardless of residence status – is required to have a social security card with an 8-digit number that is needed for such things as opening a bank account, renting a home, applying for a job, and, of course, for social security purposes.
 To find out how you can apply for a social security card, consult the Social Security Administration’s electronic factsheet.

-Taxes and social security are controlled by the Internal Revenue Service of the US Department of Treasury.
-All foreign nationals, regardless of their residence status, will be taxed just as US Americans.
-Visit the Internal Revenue Service for more detailed information on forms and due dates for filing taxes in the US.
+Taxes and social security are controlled by the Internal Revenue Service of the U.S. Department of Treasury.
+Most foreign nationals, regardless of their residence status, will be taxed just as US Americans.
+Visit the Internal Revenue Service for more detailed information on when and how to file a tax return as a foreigner in the US.
 There are also numerous tax attorneys and accountants, which can help you out with any questions you may have.
 It is best to consult the Chicago branch of the Yellow Pages or ask your employer for help.